 A specific denial.
 I bit my lip.
 Worse than an accusation.

 He forced himself to calm down.
 "Now will you drop it and join me for breakfast?"

 I wished he'd admit it.
 He could get a restraining order.
 I'd fill out the paperwork for him.
 "What, you think they're going to fly across the room and attack you?
 Just say it, get it over with.
 You think I'm a monster."

-I heard the words, but they didn't make sense.
+I stared at his feet as I tried to make sense of his words.
 My lip trembled as I strained to keep it still, to keep my own chin up.

 I dared not even look at him.
 "I'm not hungry.
 I have to go to work."
 I turned and slammed the door behind me.

-I rushed into my cruiser and ground the starter.
-I barely noted him running behind me, waving his arms as I drove away.
+I rushed to my cruiser and ground the starter.
+I barely noted him running behind me, waving his arms.

 I usually took pleasure in cooking, one of the few feminine activities that I allowed myself, gently whittling away at the carrots and onions until all came together in savory unison.
-Today, every time I touched a knife, my stomach burned and my muscles tightened as if waiting for a punch to land.
+Today, every time I touched a knife, my stomach burned and my muscles tightened.

 "I thought you cared about your knives, Helen."